This article has links to products and services we recommend, which we may make a commission from.

 Depending on your time available, take a tasty break from the wineries and explore the world of Argentina olive oils.

-AUTHENTIC FOOD QUEST TIP: Get to know Mendoza and the province on a winery and olive oil tour.
-This half-day tour takes you to some fo the famous wineries in Luján de Cuyo, Maipú and the Uco Valley.
-Visit old vineyards, enjoy sampling a variety of Mendoza wines.
-Along the way, you’ll visit olive plantations and sample different olive oils.
+AUTHENTIC FOOD QUEST TIP: Get to know Mendoza and the province on an all day small group tour.
+This 8-hour day tour takes you to four of the most famous wineries in Luján de Cuyo, Maipú and the Uco Valley.
+Visit old vineyards, enjoy sampling a variety of Mendoza wines as well as different Argentina olive oils.
 Discover the culinary treasures in the Mendoza region on this fun and luxurious tour.

 1. Olivicola Laur